MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 ## Additional notes

-* **SLA**: Data is refreshed every 24 hours.
-Dashboard will continue to be available during the refresh.
+* Data is refreshed every 24 hours.
+The dashboard will continue to be available during the refresh.
 If the dashboard is not refreshed within 24 hours, you can contact Microsoft Support.
-Please note that currently, we do not support a custom refresh schedule.
+Note that Microsoft does not currently support a custom refresh schedule.

-* **Data Refresh for Inactive environments**: If an organization has no active usage of the dashboard for two continuous weeks, the data refresh will be paused.
-When a user opens the dashboard, the data will get refreshed in the next refresh cycle.
+* If an organization has no active dashboard usage for two continuous weeks, the data refresh will be paused.
+When a user opens the dashboard, the data will be refreshed in the next refresh cycle.

 * Data is retained for 24 months.

-* The calls dashboard feature uses storage capacity in the Common Data Service.
+* The Calls Dashboard uses storage capacity in the Microsoft Dataverse.
 If this increase in capacity consumption causes issues or concerns, contact Microsoft Support.